Mhawkins28/Mhawkins28/README.md

         <br />
             <img src="https://media.giphy.com/media/94qPTyXQNGrjgya2jH/giphy.gif" width="100%" alt="PinIt"/>
         </a>
-       <p> Allows the user to store all the boardgames in their arsenal so that they can keep track of them and be ready for any game night or party.
+       <p> A full-stack app that allows the user to store all the boardgames in their collection so that they can keep track of them and be ready for any game night or party.
 There's flexibility to create, edit, or delete games, making this application unique to each user!</p>
     </td>
   </tr>
    <tr>